Andy Shaw of Instafather:

 My son, Elliott William Shaw, is a wild ball of energy who never stops moving and more than once has made me go "OH GOD PLEASE DON'T" while he does something extremely dangerous.
 He laughs all the time.
 He cries for no reason.
 He's my world.

-I'm also now a dad of preemie twins girls, an entirely new challenge as my wife and I are the parents of three kids under 3.
+I'm also now a dad of preemie twins girls who somehow are already toddlers, an entirely new challenge as my wife and I are the parents of three kids under 4.
 That's the plot of a horror movie somewhere, I think.

 By day, I'm a social media manager for a college and a part-time comedian.
 Being a dad means lots of jokes that write themselves.

 I also drive a minivan.
 I'm all in on that.
 And I'm based in central Pennsylvania (where for several years I wrote an national award-wining parenting column).

 Want to help me improve the site?
 Fill out this quick survey!